sivaramgs/Gymnasiam---Stream-Processing-in-Azure-Databricks-Lakehouse-following-Medallion-Architecture/README.md

 To generate BPM Workout Summary and Gym Summary of the registered users for a Wearable Device Manufacturing Company.

 ## High Level Requirements:
-- Collect and ingest data from the source system to lakehouse platform.
+1. Collect and ingest data from the source system to lakehouse platform.
-- Design and Implement a Secure Lakehouse Platform using Medallion Architecture for a dev environment,
+2. Design and Implement a Secure Lakehouse Platform using Medallion Architecture for a dev environment,
-- Prepare following analysis datasets for the data consumers
+3. Prepare following analysis datasets for the data consumers
-  1. Workout BPM Summary
+4. Generate Workout BPM Summary
-  2. GYM Summary
+5. Generate GYM Summary

 ## Data Schema